CPAP vs surgery: which sleep apnoea treatment is right for me?

 Understanding the options

 The treatment of obstructive sleep apnoea has advanced considerably in recent years, and most patients now have access to a range of effective options.
 These broadly fall into three categories: device-based therapies, surgical interventions, and lifestyle modification.
 In practice, the best outcomes often involve a combination of approaches.
+An overview of our snoring and sleep wellness services sets out the full range available at Hillser Clinic.

 CPAP: the established standard

-CPAP — continuous positive airway pressure — remains the most widely prescribed treatment for moderate to severe OSA worldwide.
+CPAP (continuous positive airway pressure) remains the most widely prescribed treatment for moderate to severe OSA worldwide.
 The device delivers a carefully calibrated flow of pressurised air through a mask worn during sleep, preventing the airway from collapsing.
 For those who use it consistently, the results are often transformative: daytime sleepiness resolves, sleep quality improves markedly, and the cardiovascular risks associated with untreated apnoea are significantly reduced.

 The principal challenge with CPAP is adherence.
 Some patients find the mask uncomfortable, particularly in the early weeks, and the presence of the device can feel intrusive.
-However, modern CPAP machines are considerably smaller, quieter and more sophisticated than their predecessors, and with appropriate support — including mask fitting, pressure optimisation and follow-up — most patients who persevere with the initial adjustment period find that CPAP becomes simply part of their nightly routine.
+However, modern CPAP machines are considerably smaller, quieter and more sophisticated than their predecessors, and with appropriate support, including mask fitting, pressure optimisation and follow-up, most patients who persevere with the initial adjustment period find that CPAP becomes simply part of their nightly routine.

 CPAP is a treatment rather than a cure.
 It controls the condition while in use but does not address the underlying anatomy.
 This is an important distinction: stopping CPAP typically means the apnoeas return.